rubenv/grunt-client-compiler/README.md

 Not how you can share options among targets by specifying them globally.

+## The "client_compiler_bundle" task

+This task does the same as the `client_compiler` task, yet does not minify the code (and will thus be a lot faster).

+Accepts the same options.

+## The "client_compiler_min" task

+Only performs the minification phase.
+Assumse that you have ran `client_compiler_bundle` before.

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).